 This doesn't mean you can't have a basic structure you reuse each time (mine is: introductions, discussion, readings, warm-up exercise, and then one or two longer writing exercises depending on the time available), but for the participants to get value for money (or a sense they've used their time well) they need to feel confident you know where you're taking them.

 3) Have backup ideas

 Despite all this planning, you can't account for every eventuality.
-Sometimes a discussion goes on longer than planned (because people are engaged and having a good time), or an unscheduled debate breaks out, or everyone wants to read what they've just written out.
+Sometimes a discussion goes on longer than planned (because people are having a good time), or an unscheduled debate breaks out, or everyone wants to read out what they've just written.

-You have to tailor your plan for each group and not be afraid to tweak it on the fly.
+You have to tailor your plan for each group and not be afraid to tweak it as you go.
 I have a supply of readings or exercises to plug in the gaps when timing means I can't do a longer exercise I was hoping to.
-I don't have to dip into these often, but when I do I'm grateful to have them with me and to have thought about it in advance.
+I don't have to dip into these often, but when I do I'm grateful to have them with me and to have thought about them in advance.

 4) Pause longer to give participants the chance to speak

 I read somewhere that doctors are likely to talk for much more of any appointment than their patients.
 When interviewed, they are liable to overestimate the amount of opportunity they gave their patient to speak.
 The same goes for writers delivering workshops.

 If you say "and what does everyone else think?" but only wait five seconds before getting scared of the silence and give your own opinion instead, chances are you've missed out on an opportunity to hear from a participant.
 Wait longer than you think feels right (the silence feels longer to you than it does to them), and don't be afraid to ask again.
 People can be shy, but they like to be listened to.

 5) Adopt a no pressure approach